- SMP Forms

 Psychology majors who started at SMCM in Fall 2018 (catalog year 2018-2019) and afterwards are required to do an SMP.
 They can choose to complete an SMP in psychology, another major discipline, or a cross-disciplinary study area.
 If one is planning to complete an SMP outside of psychology, they must notify the academic program coordinator, Angie Draheim, on or before March 1 in the second semester of the junior year.
 If you choose to go this route, you will need to follow the policies established by those departments to declare your interest and/or solicit a mentor in the field you have chosen.

-Psychology majors who started at SMCM before Fall 2018 (cataog years prior to and including 2017-2018) not required to do an SMP, but rather can choose do the Alternative Capstone Experience instead.
+Psychology majors who started at SMCM before Fall 2018 (cataog years prior to and including 2017-2018) not required to do an SMP but rather can choose do the Alternative Capstone Experience instead.

 Students usually work on their SMP throughout their senior year; in certain circumstances, however, one may choose to begin the project in the junior year, and finish it a term before graduation.

 First year students and sophomores: